GrindeLab/PCA/code/README.md

 ## Find Unrelated Samples

-Next, we used two rounds of the iterative procedure proposed by [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) to identify a subset of mutually unrelated individuals.
+Next, we use the iterative procedure proposed by [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) to identify a subset of mutually unrelated individuals.
 This procedure is implemented by the TOPMed Analysis Pipeline and is split into multiple sub-steps.
 See the [Relatedness and Population structure](https://github.com/UW-GAC/analysis_pipeline#relatedness-and-population-structure) section of the TOPMed Analaysis Pipeline documentation for more details.